Admit it; you miss those nights where you can go to sleep without worry.

 Toddlers are clever.
 They may not seem it when you have to repeat yourself 6 or 7 times for them to get their shoes on, but do not let that fool you.

-Speaking to your toddler about the nightmares they have is a great way of removing the reality of them.
+Speaking to your toddler about the nightmares they have is a great way of removing their reality.

 They will listen, it may only be for a few minutes, but they will listen.
 The more you repeat the process, the more it will sink in too.